 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-It was through Slovenia’s Green Scheme and their list of Green Hotels that we discovered where to stay in Slovenia.
+It was through Slovenia’s Green Scheme and its list of Green Hotels that we discovered where to stay in Slovenia.

 We absolutely loved our time at each one of these properties and would highly recommend them to anyone looking for excellent eco-conscious accommodation in Slovenia.